DA0-DA0/governance/affinity-delegate-model.md

 - A contributor can join any affinity group at any time, so long as they have not been banned from that affinity group.
 - Leaving a three-contributor affinity group dissolves it and recalls its delegate.
 - With a proposal that passes a vote (see Voting on proposals):
-	- An affinity group can elect and recall a single delegate to and from the Guiding Body.
+	- An affinity group can elect and recall a single delegate selected from among its members to and from the Guiding Body.
 	- An affinity groups can ban/exile a member from the affinity group.
 	- An affinity group can add a contributor outside the rhizome to their affinity group.
 	- Affinity groups can vote to "nest" - to split into multiple, lower-level affinity groups, each of which elects a delegate to the higher-level affinity group.